 |color||Colorless or white|

-Tripotassium Phosphate synthesis process
+Tripotassium Phosphate synthesis process:

-This material can be produced by the reaction of ammonium phosphate ((NH4)3PO4) with potassium chloride (KCl)
+This material can be produced by the reaction of ammonium phosphate ((NH4)3PO4) with potassium chloride (KCl):

 (NH4)3PO4 + 3KCl → K3PO4 + 3NH4Cl

-Applications of Tripotassium phosphate
+Applications and uses of Tripotassium Phosphate:

-Use as a Food Additive
+Tripotassium Phosphate as a Food Additive:

-it is sometimes used as a medicine.
+It is sometimes used as a medicine.
 It can have a diuretic effect and act as a laxative when used in medicinal amounts.
 However, phosphorus can interact with some medications, including corticosteroids and potassium-sparing diuretics, increasing the risk for adverse effects; only use it when advised to do so by a doctor.